andrewgilliland/ReactNativeAnimations/README.md

-# Welcome to your Expo app 👋
+# React Native Animations 🎨

 This is a React Native (Expo) app that compares different animations libraries.